Lahma712/Simple-Calculator/README.md

 <b>Optimization: </b>

-When I wrote this program, I did not yet know the evaluate function eval() which comes with Python 3.7 and allows for a much more complete, efficient aswell as elegant calculator, all in one line of code:
+At the time when I wrote this program, I did not yet know the evaluate function eval() which comes with Python 3.7 and allows for a much more complete, efficient aswell as elegant calculator.
+All in one line of code:

 > print(eval(input("Enter Calculation: ")))